 Then, in 1978, Mercedes worked with Bosch to create the first ABS.
 By preventing the wheels from locking up, they determined that the car would remain steerable even when heavy brake pressure is applied.
 At first, ABS was only put in the S-Class, but eventually became part of the entire lineup.

 Just a few years later, in 1981, they presented the driver’s side airbag during the Geneva Motor Show.
 This was combined with a belt tensioner in the S-Class W 125 Saloon before any of the other vehicles.
+Many of the automotive industry’s most famous safety features are of Mercedes origin.

 While there were numerous other innovations they’ve been known for, 2011 was also a big year for the company.
 The introduced the PRE-SAFE Pulse.
 It was part of the award-winning occupant protection system that cared for passengers in the event of a critical situation.
 During an impending side impact, PRE-SAFE Pulse moves the front and driver passenger up to 50 mm towards the center of the vehicle.
 This reduces the load on the upper body by up to a third.